scrtlabs/SecretNetwork/README.md

 engcli config indent true
 engcli config trust-node true # true if you trust the full-node you are connecting to, false otherwise

-engd gentx --name a # generate a genesis transaction
+echo 01234567 | engd gentx --name a # generate a genesis transaction

 engd collect-gentxs # input the genTx into the genesis file, so that the chain is aware of the validators